zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 2. Extract the Liferay `.war` file to `$TOMCAT_HOME/webapps/ROOT`.

-    Now it's time to launch Liferay Portal on Tomcat!
+    Now it's time to launch @product@ on Tomcat!

 3. Start Tomcat by navigating to `$TOMCAT_HOME/bin` and executing `./startup.sh` or `startup.bat`.
 Alternatively, you can use `./catalina.sh run` or